ch264/hello-world-action/README.md

 # hello-world-action in JavaScript

-I am writin an action from scratch
+I am writing an action from scratch using this md link checker: https://github.com/tcort/markdown-link-check

 A readme for a Github Action should contain the following:
 A detailed description of what the action does.